pblazh/currency-exchange/README.md

 - I only implemented pager and leave out swiping, as making a decent swiper from scratch is quite a lot of work, and using a third-party solution will clutter the code.
 - I didn't invest time into the cross device support and into the responsiveness, since I had no requirements.
 The only thing I've made is that on smaller screen the size of the App is 100%.
 - I haven't added any trimming to the input field.
-- There were no attempts to introduce i18n.
+- There were no attempts to introduce i18n and accessibility.